facebookresearch/faiss/INSTALL.md

 it makes a small index, stores it and performs some searches.
 A normal runtime is around 20s.
 With a fast machine and Intel MKL's BLAS it runs in 2.5s.

+To run the whole test suite:

+   `make test`

 A real-life benchmark
 ---------------------